liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

 @product@ the IP address or host name where search requests should be sent.
 If using System Settings, set the value in the *Transport Addresses* property.

++$$$

-|**Note:** In an Elasticsearch cluster you can list the transport addresses for
-|multiple Elasticsearch nodes as a comma-separated list in the
-|`transportAddresses` property.
-If you set only one transport address, @product@
-|loses contact with Elasticsearch if that node goes down.
+**Note:** In an Elasticsearch cluster you can list the transport addresses for multiple Elasticsearch nodes as a comma-separated list in the `transportAddresses` property.
+If you set only one transport address, @product@ loses contact with Elasticsearch if that node goes down.

+$$$

 On the Elasticsearch side, set the `network.host` property in your `elaticsearch.yml` file.
 This property simultaneously sets both the *bind host*